bruceblink/sendmer/README.md

-# Sendme
+# Sendmer

-This is an example application using [iroh](https://crates.io/crates/iroh) with the [iroh-blobs](https://crates.io/crates/iroh-blobs) protocol to send files and directories over the internet.
+This project is based on [n0-computer/sendme](https://github.com/n0-computer/sendme) is an example application using [iroh](https://crates.io/crates/iroh) with the [iroh-blobs](https://crates.io/crates/iroh-blobs) protocol to send files and directories over the internet.